lacekei/lacekei.github.io/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## What is it?

+Front-end software for a trade e-commerce platform.

+Lolima strives to be *extremely* cheap to run

+## Features

+- Products
+  - TagFamilies
+  - Tags
+  - Variant
+  - Price
+- Listings
+  - TagFamilies
+  - Tags
+  - Price
+- Offers
+- Transactions
+  - Shipping + Tracking
+  - Escrow
+  - IRL
+- Disputes
+  - Exchange
+  - Refund

 ## Prerequisites

 You will need the following things properly installed on your computer.